rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 ## The Migration Plan

-Our application was a monolithic application consisting of the backend of web service, native App API, intra-company support tools, and batch jobs for web and app.
+Our application was a monolithic application consisting of the backend of web service, native app API, intra-company support tools, and batch jobs for web and app.

 * **Framework**: FuelPHP → Laravel
 * **PHP Version**: PHP 7.0 → PHP 7.4